 Practice a little spiritual selfishness

 I don’t know anyone who was ever taught that being selfish was a good thing.
-Seeing that I don’t know everyone in the world, maybe you do.
-On the journey to realizing my dreams, and those of my clients, I’ve discovered that unless you are selfish with your time, energy and attention your divine desires will remain right where they are, in your dreams…
+On the journey to realizing my dreams, and those of my clients, I’ve discovered that unless we are selfish with our time, energy and attention our desires will remain right where they are, in our dreams…

-“Spiritual selfishness” as I call it, is the ultimate act of self love.
-This is not an act of your ego or to withdraw from others to prove a point.
+“Spiritual selfishness” is the ultimate act of self love.
+This is not an act of the ego or to withdraw from others to prove a point.
 Its simply a way of saying “I am making a conscious choice to uncover what makes my heart sing.
 What will make me come alive to experience my very best life?”

 To your outrageous happiness and success!